xd009642/streamer-template/doc/03_the_model.md

 There is potential here to use a `Duration` instead of `usize` for the time tracking.
-But as we work it out from samples and our resolution will be limited by the partial interval a `usize` works well enough and saves some type conversion effort.
+But as we work it out from samples and our resolution will be limited by the interim response interval a `usize` works well enough and saves some type conversion effort.

 We can see this is fairly similar to the simple runner, and while we could work to refactor our simple runner to use this method it wouldn't be desirable.
 A